vivekkumark/tam/README.md

 # tam
-tamasomā jyotir gamaya - From darkness, lead me to light Handy bash/shell init scripts for quick refrencing, when you are in shell
+tamasomā jyotir gamaya - From darkness, lead me to light

+Contains some handy bash/shell init scripts for quick refrencing, when you are in shell